alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Understanding the Alabama Criminal Court System

-The judicial system of the state of Alabama was integrated into a unified structure following Amendment 328 of the Alabama constitution established in 1901.
-This unification allows the operation of various state courts with varying authorities under the administration of the state Supreme Court; thus, providing centralized judicial support to the state’s lesser courts.
+The judicial system of the state of Alabama was integrated into a unified structure following Amendment 328 of the Alabama Constitution, established in 1901.
+This unification allows the operation of various state courts with varying authorities under the administration of the state Supreme Court, thus providing centralized judicial support to the state’s lesser courts.
 The court system of Alabama comprises:

 • Supreme Court of Alabama